xiao-guangv/BHA2022/finalproject/0414/index.md

 ### 14th April, Thu

-- I got some microorganisms in the pond.
+- I got some microorganisms in the pond at the park near from the lab.

   <img width="70%" alt="img" src="images/3.jpeg">
   <img width="70%" alt="img" src="images/2.jpeg">